 How Does a Judge Make a Decision?

 Additionally, there may be a link between retaining possession of the family residence and being the parent with whom the child primarily lives.
-This makes sense because it allows the child to continue going to the same school and living life much the same way as he or she were used to living.
+This makes sense because it allows the child to continue going to the same school and living life much the same way as he or she was used to living.
 This stability and continuity is best for the child’s development.

 The judge will also take into consideration the type of environment each parent provides in his or her home.
 Exposing a child to drugs or other illegal activity will result in a parent losing parenting time, and possibly even his or her parental rights.